pavmeh/cs244_TCPDaytona/README.md

 instance.

 Run ```./run_experiments.sh``` to run the experiment.
-It will take approximately 30 seconds to run.
+It will take approximately 1 minute to run.
 An http server is automatically create that can be used to view the data files created (.png) by using the external IP shown on the Google Cloud Platform Manager for the VM instance.
 The URL used in your local browser should be of the form: